Rithul00Basil/Biasneutralizer/README.md

 1. **Navigate to any news article**
 2. **Click the BiasNeutralizer icon** in your toolbar
+3. **Toggle Real-time Grounding** (optional - enables fact-checking with Google Search)
-3. **Hit "Scan Article"** in the side panel
+4. **Hit "Scan Article"** in the side panel
-4. **Watch the AI tribunal analyze** in real-time
+5. **Watch the AI tribunal analyze** in real-time with live progress updates

 ### Features in Action

 #### 📊 **View Analysis**
 - Open the **Results Dashboard** for comprehensive insights
-- See bias rating, evidence, and methodology
+- See bias rating, evidence, methodology, and grounding citations
-- Review tribunal debate transcripts
+- Review tribunal debate transcripts with full argumentation
+- View external fact-check sources when Real-time Grounding is enabled

 #### 🎨 **Explore Highlights**
 - **Yellow highlights** = Biased language